leoikeh99/CBT_LAN_APP/README.md

 # An Express.js CBT LAN APP

-An application that allows you to serve computer based tests/exams on a local area network
+An application that allows you to serve computer based tests/exams via local area network

 **Software needed:**